Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2021-02-09 Update for the Season of the Chosen

+Includes seasonal challenges, item flavor text, gilded titles, record interval rewards, and season preview definitions.

 ## 2020-12-08 Update for Destiny 2 version 3.0.1

 Includes 'ApiPurchasable' values for vendor items, and 'currentlyCanRoll' for randomized socket plugs.